Lake

 common.
 Casting for pike in July is good and the bite

 picks up again in September.
-Fed by the Rainy
+For smallmouth bass,

-River from the south and drained to the northwest by the
+drained to the northwest by the Winnipeg River.

 Lake Of The Woods Map